mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab3.rst

 ***********************************

 Connect to the ``BIG-IQ UI`` and go to **Devices** > **Device Templates**.
-You should see a new device template called <your PREFIX>-AZURE-device-template
+You should see a new device template called <your PREFIX>-Azure-device-template

 .. image:: ../pictures/module4/img_module4_lab3_1.png
   :align: center